Decisions, decisions! You've taken the leap to use Shopify as your ecommerce platform. Good choice!

 When deciding how to choose the best Shopify theme, please pay careful attention to whether it is mobile-friendly.

-Statista measured the percentage of mobile device website traffic worldwide from 1st quarter 2015 to 1st quarter 2021, and more than half of all internet traffic comes from a mobile device.
+Statista measured the percentage of mobile device website traffic worldwide from 1st quarter of 2015 to 1st quarter of 2023, and more than half of all internet traffic comes from a mobile device:

 Mobile responsiveness used to be a nice-to-have website feature.
 Not anymore.
 You'll dramatically increase your audience reach with a mobile-friendly theme.